-Meals: X1 Dinner (contribution to the final restaurant meal)
+Meals: X3 Breakfast, X1 contribution to final meal in Cape Town

-Optional excursion: Meal out at a restaurant
+Optional excursions: Meal out at a restaurant, wine tour, shark dive

 General note: Itineraries are given as a guide only.
 A safari is a journey and true journeys unfold.
 They are of an adventurous nature.
 The unexpected can arise, so do allow for this.
 Feel free to give us a call about your safari plans.
 We look forward to your enquiries.